-- Provision of support to licence holders in regard to completion of required forms and application information, in regard to administrative requirements. - Ensure the development of the terms and conditions of licences address the interests of aquaculture operators, the environment and the broader community, in addition to adhering to the objects of the Act and other relevant legislation. - Provision of support to licence holders in regard to the submission of required forms to relevant local government councils.
+- Provision of support to licence holders in regard to completion of required forms and application information, in regard to aquaculture applications and administrative requirements. - Ensure the development of the terms and conditions of licences address the interests of aquaculture operators, the environment and the broader community, in addition to adhering to the objects of the Act and other relevant legislation. - Provision of support to licence holders in regard to the submission of required forms to relevant local government councils. - Review all lease and licence application forms and amend as required